westgatecyber/westgatecyber.github.io/_posts/2017-10-12-westgate-wins-place-on-dutch-accelerator.md

 We’re extremely proud to announce that we’ve been offered a place on the Dutch [FinTech & CyberSecurity 2018](sbc) program run by Startupbootcamp!
 In fact we came top of a 500+ Global application and selection process.

-We'll be spending the next 3 months in the beautiful city of Amsterdam on an intense, three month program.
+Starting in November, we'll be spending the next 3 months in the beautiful city of Amsterdam on an intense, three month program.

 ![Startupbootcamp Selection Days][sbc-selection-days-1]